bhk/scam/reference.md

 ## Make Features

-Variables and builtin functions defined by Make are available to SCAM programs.
+Variables and built-in functions defined by Make are available to SCAM programs.
 See <http://www.gnu.org/software/make/manual/make.html#Name-Index>
 for a complete list.